sourdough croissants

 What is a croissant?

-I do this layering with only two folds: a book fold and a letter fold.
-I will show you step-by-step how this process works.
+Lamination takes some practice, but I will show you step-by-step how the process works.
 The trick is managing the temperature of your dough and butter to get the best layers.

 The dough is then cut and shaped.
 The croissants are brushed with an egg wash after proofing to make them deeply golden and shiny out of the oven.